ab44281/ng6crud1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Follow the following step:

+Clone the repository.
+Hit this command: npm install
+Start the MongoDB server.
+Start Node.js server using this command: nodemon server Start the Angular dev server using the following command: ng server –open Go to this URL: http://localhost:4200/create